Warhammer 40,000: TV

 On July 17, 2019, Games Workshop and Big Light Productions announced the development of a live-action TV series based on the character Gregor Eisenhorn, who is an Imperial Inquisitor.
 Frank Spotnitz was to be the showrunner for the series.
 The series was expected to be based on the novels written by Dan Abnett.

+In March 2022, Games Workshop released the micro series The Exodite on the Warhammer+ streaming service.
+The Exodite follows the struggle of a T'au Empire expeditionary force to bring the Greater Good to a new planet.

-In September 2022, Games Workshop released the animated series Hammer and Bolter.
-Each of the 13 half-hour episodes focused on a specific faction from the 40k universe, including the Imperium of Man, Chaos Space Marines, Orcs, Tyranids, and Necrons.
+In September 2022, Games Workshop released the animated series Hammer and Bolter on the Warhammer+ streaming service.
+Each of the 15 half-hour episodes focused on a specific faction from the 40k universe, including the Imperium of Man, Chaos Space Marines, Orks, Tyranids, and Necrons.

-In December 2022, Amazon Studios acquired the TV and film rights to the game after months of negotiations and fending off rival companies that also sought the rights.
+In December 2022, Amazon MGM Studios acquired the TV and film rights to the game after months of negotiations and fending off rival companies that also sought the rights.
 Vertigo Entertainment's Roy Lee and Natalie Viscuso worked with Henry Cavill to obtain the IP before taking it to Amazon Studios.
-Vertigo will executive produce with Games Workshop's Andy Smillie and Max Bottrill alongside Amazon Studios.
+Vertigo will executive produce with Games Workshop's Andy Smillie and Max Bottrill alongside Amazon MGM Studios.
 Henry Cavill will star and also serve as an executive producer of the series and further planned franchise.

+In December 2024, the franchise was featured in Secret Level, a video game anthology series created by Tim Miller for Amazon Prime Video.
+The episode is titled "And they shall know no fear", a reference to the iconic line from the series.
+It takes place after the events of Space Marine 2, and follows Ultramarine lieutenant Demetrian Titus, the protagonist of the Space Marine games, on a mission to destroy a chaos sorcerer.